Apply felbinac 2-4 times daily. Gently massage the gel/foam into your skin over the affected area. Wash your hands well afterwards.

 Felbinac works by preventing the production of some chemicals in your body which cause pain and inflammation.
 It is applied directly on to the surface of your skin as a gel or a foam.
 It is absorbed through your skin and then moves deeper into the areas where there is inflammation (for example, your muscle).

 Felbinac is available on prescription, and you can buy some packs without a prescription at a pharmacy.
-It is suitable for use by adults and children over 12 years of age.
+It is suitable for use by adults and by children over 12 years of age.

 Before using felbinac